simonmalberg/cognitive-biases-in-llms/README.md

 # **A Comprehensive Evaluation of Cognitive Biases in LLMs**

 This repository contains all code used in the research paper **"A Comprehensive Evaluation of Cognitive Biases in LLMs"**, published on **arXiv**.
+The paper is available [here](https://arxiv.org/abs/2410.15413).
 The code is made available to support researchers and practitioners interested in exploring and building on our work.

 ## **Table of Contents**